 You won't be sent an email if someone notifies us about your review.
 However, if our Compliance Team finds that your review does violate our guidelines, you'll receive an email letting you know what you can do to help you get your review back online.

 How should business users notify and report reviews?

-If you're a business user who wishes to notify Trustpilot about a review on another company's profile, you can follow the Notify Compliance procedure as a Trustpilot community member.
+If you're a business user who wishes to notify us about a review on another company's profile, you can follow the notification procedure as a Trustpilot community member.

-If you have any questions, feel free to get in touch with us here.
+If you have any questions, feel free to get in touch with us.